sworley1/covid19_dash/README.md

 # covid19_dash
-Learning to make dashboards.
-Focus on Texas and Austin.
-Data from John Hopkins
+Another COVID-19 Dashboard

+playing around with Plotly, Dash and learning to make dashboards.

 ### Data from [John Hopkins](https://github.com/CSSEGISandData/COVID-19) Center for Systems Science and Engineering